Richard Grayson (writer): Political activity

 Grayson won another Green Party primary in 2018, this time for the election for state representative in Arizona's 16th legislative district.
-When no Democrat filed to oppose Kelly Townsend for state senator in the same district in the 2020 election, Grayson filed as a write-in candidate “for those Democrats and others who hate Trump Republicans.”
+When no Democrat filed to oppose Kelly Townsend for state senator in the same district in the 2020 election, Grayson filed as a write-in candidate "for those Democrats and others who hate Trump Republicans."

 In 2022, with no Democrat on the ballot in Arizona's 9th congressional district, Grayson ran a write-in campaign against incumbent Republican U.S. Representative Paul Gosar, receiving 3,531 votes to Gosar's 192,976 votes.

+Although the No Labels organization asserted that it was not a political party and would not run candidates for offices other than President and Vice President in 2024, Grayson announced he would run in the 2024 Arizona primary as a local candidate of the No Labels Party.

+Grayson was a candidate in 2025 for the special election held in the 7th district for the No Labels political organization.
+He garnered 537 votes or 0.53% of the total votes cast.

 Social activism and writing

 Grayson's experience as a lawyer and gay activist informed some of the stories in his 1996 collection, I Survived Caracas Traffic, whose title story Kirkus Reviews called "a resonant meditation on the themes of relationships, AIDS, and mortality."
 Another story in the same volume is "Twelve Step Barbie," which, along with "With Hitler in New York" is probably the author's best-known work and the subject of academic criticism.
 The New York Times Book Review called the book "far too bright and keenly made to flick casually away.

 In New York in June 1990, Grayson created Radio Free Broward, a service to mail copies of the 2 Live Crew album As Nasty as They Wanna Be to residents of South Florida, where a federal judge had ruled it obscene and where a record store owner was arrested for selling it.
 Grayson attended the Fort Lauderdale obscenity trials related to the album the following autumn and winter.

-Other tongue-in-cheek campaigns initiated by Grayson include warning Americans to keep their pets indoors to keep the Skylab satellite from falling on them and a drive for a constitutional amendment to ban bra burning, satirizing those who favored a flag desecration amendment.

-As a staff attorney in social policy at the Center for Governmental Responsibility at the University of Florida law school, Grayson began writing op-ed columns for various Florida newspapers opposing proposed laws limiting the rights of gay speakers on college campuses, reinstating chain gangs in prisons, charging lottery winners for past welfare payments, and randomly testing students in middle and high school students for drugs, along with Florida's then-existing ban on adoptions by LGBT parents.
+As a staff attorney in social policy at the Center for Governmental Responsibility at the University of Florida Law School, Grayson began writing op-ed columns for various Florida newspapers opposing proposed laws limiting the rights of gay speakers on college campuses, reinstating chain gangs in prisons, charging lottery winners for past welfare payments, and randomly testing students in middle and high school students for drugs, along with Florida's then-existing ban on adoptions by LGBT parents.

 In addition to teaching at Broward Community College, Grayson has taught at Long Island University, Brooklyn College, Kingsborough Community College and The School of Visual Arts in New York; Santa Fe Community College, Florida Atlantic University and Nova Southeastern University in Florida; and Arizona State University and Mesa Community College in Arizona.
 He has also led workshops at writers' conference, including those at Winthrop College (now Winthrop University) and Francis Marion College (now Francis Marion University) in South Carolina.